HeidelTime/heideltime/doc/readme.txt

     * AllLanguagesTokenizer: This Analysis Engine produces Token and Sentence annotations.
-It is a simple yet generic tool and should be used for languages which are not supported by any other preprocessing tool, i.e., or most of the languages for which HeidelTime resources have been automatically created.
+It is a simple yet generic tool and should be used for languages which are not supported by any other preprocessing tool, i.e., for most of the languages for which HeidelTime resources have been automatically created.

     * TreeTaggerWrapper: This Analysis Engine produces Token, Sentence and Part-of-Speech annotations